 Dr. Yu is from the city of Markham.
 She is excited to serve her community and provide comprehensive eye exams to patients of all ages.
 In her spare time, she enjoys traveling and spending time with her husband and family.

-Dr. Chan is a member of the Ontario Association of Optometrists and the College of Optometrists of Ontario.
-She is licensed to prescribe therapeutic pharmaceutical agents and certified to fit orthokeratology lenses.
+Dr. Fung is a member of the Canadian Association of Optometrists and the Ontario Association of Optometrists.
+She is certified to prescribe therapeutic pharmaceutical agents for medical management of ocular disease.